onap/doc/docs/guide/onap-developer/how-to-use-docs/include-documentation.rst

    git review

-When the above commit is reviewed and merged complete step 2 before any new changes are merged into $newreponame.
+When the above commit is reviewed and merged complete step 2 before any new changes are merged into $reponame.

 (2) clone, modify, and commit to the doc project: a directory under doc/docs/submodules with the same path/name as the other project and initialized as a git submodule.